CS126SP20/final-project-Tejesh2001/README.md

 2) Here is a basic tutorial on how to develop Cinder projects: https://libcinder.org/docs/guides/tour/hello_cinder_chapter1.html.

-3)Extract the downloaded Cinder zip folder into a folder.
+3) Extract the downloaded Cinder zip folder into a folder.
 We’ll call this folder ~/Cinder throughout the instructions

 4) Open the ~/Cinder folder in CLion and click the green build button.
 This will build libcinder.
 You only need to do this once per          machine.
 This build might take a while.